 The Manachiara estate is south-east of Montalcino, in the Val d’Orcia, a warmer area of small vineyards comprising 30 plots.
 These have a south-easterly exposure facing the sunrise, and indeed Manachiara means sunny morning.
 The altitude is a little higher at 300 metres.
 The soil is sandy, mixed with clays, marl and fossil seashells.
 Manachiara (the Cru wine) is from three plots, these being Piano di Manchiara (2 ha), Albatrea (1.5 ha) and Stercolati (1.7 ha).
 The grapes ripen over a week earlier here than at Poggio Doria.

 The colour is a dense and deep ruby red.
 Aromatics are black cherry and violets, a little tobacco, though slightly less intense.
-On the palate there’s more structure, trading elegance for muscular power; more alcohol and more prominent tannins, a little fresher acidity and dominated by black cherry fruit.
+On the palate, there’s more structure, trading elegance for muscular power; more alcohol and more prominent tannins, a little fresher acidity and dominated by black cherry fruit.
 Full-bodied and powerful, it finishes long and clean.
 This wine still needs time to integrate and develop complexity, perhaps 3-4 years, definitely one for keeping.
-Again, it will transform over the decades to come.
+But, again, it will transform over the decades to come.
 Champagnes and Chateaux £78.50

 Brunello di Montalcino DOCG, 2015.
 14%

-Those with deeper pockets should simply buy all three and enjoy comparing them over the years to come.
+Those with deeper pockets should buy all three and enjoy comparing them over the years to come.
 I can dream, can’t I?